easyctf/easyctf-2015-writeups/ispy_120.md

 We open the file in wireshark, like the hint tells us to do.

-The problem tells us that "the enemy has been exchanging important data", so export all HTTP objects (File > Export Objects > HTTP)
+The problem tells us that "the enemy has been exchanging important data", so we take a look at the HTTP objects (File > Export Objects > HTTP)

 ![](screenshots/pcap1.png)